bookofproofs/bookofproofs.github.io/_sources/history/16th-century/commandino.md

 * Also in 1558 Commandino published the work which he had begun in Rome, namely Commentarius in planisphaerium Ptolemaei in which he gave an account of Ptolemy's stereographic projection of the celestial sphere.
 * What is interesting here is that Commandino recognised that Ptolemy's stereographic projection is related to the perspective studies made by architects in designing stage scenery.
 * This is actually an important connection and it shows that Commandino has a deep understanding of the works which he edited.
-* The reason that this was relevant was that the dowry that Commandino had to find for his two daughters had taken nearly all his capital and so to continue publishing his editions of the classical mathematical texts he required continued support from Cardinal Farnese, his patron, and he also hoped for a promise of support in his old age.
 * In the letter Commandino outlined his plans for further publications including Ptolemy's De analemmate and an edition of Apollonius.
 * In fact Commandino had only a manuscript of a Latin translation of an Arabic version of this book by Ptolemy to work from.
 * John Dee visited Commandino in Urbino in 1563.